 Bulgur is an edible cereal grain made from dried, cracked wheat — most commonly durum wheat.
 It is parboiled, or partially cooked so that it can be prepared relatively quickly.
 When cooked, it has a similar consistency to couscous or quinoa.
 Bulgur originated in the Mediterranean and can be traced back thousands of years.
 To this day, it’s a staple ingredient in many Greek, Middle Eastern and Mediterranean dishes.

 The cooking process is similar to that of rice or couscous in that boiling water is used to soften the grain.
 For every one part bulgur, you typically need about two parts water.
-It's frequently used in salads - like tabbouleh - or pilafs, alongside herbs, vegetables, spices and sometimes other grains.
-It can be used as a base for breakfast-style porridges with oats, or in soups, stews and chili.
-You can also use it in almost any recipe that calls for rice, couscous or a similar grain.
+It’s frequently used in salads — like tabbouleh — or pilafs, alongside herbs, vegetables, spices and sometimes other grains.
+It can be used as a base for breakfast-style porridges with oats, or in soups, stews and chilli.

-Try our pure Greek Bulgur and offer an amazing dish to yourself and to your loved ones!!
+Try our pure Greek Bulgur with Red & White Quinoa and offer an amazing dish to yourself and to your loved ones!!